IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

    help to avoid that the data unit queue grows excessively in certain low bitrate cases.

- * Timing set to multiples of RTT instead of seconds.
+ * Timing set to multiples of RTTs instead of seconds.

 # IANA Considerations {#iana}